 So, I would recommend storing the prospect data using a series of simple tags:

-Jim – Major Donor Prospect Level 10, Affinity Level 0
+🔹 Jim: Major Donor Prospect Level 10, Affinity Level 0

-Helen – Major Donor Prospect Level 4, Affinity Level 9, Legacy Prospect
+🔹 Helen: Major Donor Prospect Level 4, Affinity Level 9, Legacy Prospect

-Richard – Major Donor Prospect Level 6, Affinity Level 6
+🔹 Richard: Major Donor Prospect Level 6, Affinity Level 6

-Anita – Major Donor Prospect Level 9, Affinity Level 1 (but for Anita you might even decide not to keep this information at all)
+🔹 Anita: Major Donor Prospect Level 9, Affinity Level 1 (but for Anita you might even decide not to keep this information at all)

 Running a query to find your most relevant prospects becomes a lot easier when using these tags.
 For this particular capital campaign, we want to approach all Major Donor Prospects level 6 and above who have an affinity level of 5 and above but who aren't candidates for the upcoming legacy campaign.
 Hello Richard!

 This is streamlining your data!
-Trimming off the fat and summarising your data capture based on the purposes (the marketing or fundraising strategy) for which you will be using that data.
-If you want your fundraising to have the
+Trimming off the fat and summarizing your data capture based on the purposes (the marketing or fundraising strategy) for which you will be using that data.
+If you want your fundraising to have the biggest impact in the future you need a streamlined database to help you plan, segment and execute your campaigns.